Exposed to Love

 "Exposed to Love" is a dance single by the female dance-pop trio Exposé.
 Released in December 1985, it was the original group's second single after "Point of No Return," with Alé Lorenzo singing lead vocals.
-"Exposed to Love" remains the only single to feature vocals from the original group's lineup ("Point of No Return" was subsequently rerecorded with the second lineup) and is featured as such on the album Exposure.
+"Exposed to Love" features vocals from the original group's lineup and is featured in this form on the album Exposure.
 Ann Curless, Gioia Bruno, and Jeanette Jurado, the group's current members, share the lead vocals during live performances.

 Reception

 The single charted on the U.S. Billboard Hot Dance Singles Sales and Hot Dance Club Play charts at #19 and #12, respectively.
 Billboard named the song #69 on their list of 100 Greatest Girl Group Songs of All Time.

 Track listing

 Produced and Arranged by Lewis A. Martineé for Pantera Productions.